Skip to main content

 Sets are collections of records in Esploro.
 They can be created manually, as a list built up item by item by the user (itemized set), or dynamically, in which case the set is a saved search query whose results are determined each time the search is run (logical set).
 Sets do not have a size limit.

 Sets may be used for publishing metadata in bulk, moving a group of records, or to run jobs.
-For information on running jobs on defined sets, see Running Manual Jobs on Defined Sets.

 Sets are managed on the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets).
+Sets can be created and updated on this page.
+Sets can also be created by saving search results as a logic set (see Creating Logical Sets).

 There are two kinds of sets:

-• Itemized se ts – static sets of individual items called members that are manually selected or uploaded by the staff member (see Creating Itemized Sets),
+• Itemized sets – static sets of individual items called members that are manually selected or uploaded by the staff member (see Creating Itemized Sets).

 • Logical sets – are the results of a saved search query, and are created dynamically each time the search is run (see Creating Logical Sets).